Dearborn Public Library

 The Building contract is awarded to the F. R. Patterson Construction Co. of Detroit on November 9th, 1923.

-Mrs. Henry Ford turns the first sod for the new library on the site at Michigan and Mason on November 20th, 1923.
+Henry Ford turns the first sod for the new library on the site at Michigan and Mason on November 20th, 1923.

 December, 1923